 They had a little train for the kids...

 ...which strangely, had a pig's face with, um...steer horns.
+YES, it was creepy.
 I swear this thing watched me all day.

 Milkweed plants were growing near the irrigation ditch and sending out seeds like mad.